 - International Association of Fire Chiefs

-Fourteen primary committees and a number of subordinate groups - again representing the key functional areas in wildland fire management - continue the work of their predecessors.
+Seventeen primary committees and a number of subordinate groups - again representing the key functional areas in wildland fire management - continue the work of their predecessors.
 And although individual members are different and agency membership has evolved, the primary mission remains largely unchanged.
 NWCG continues to provide leadership for a seamless response to wildland fire across the nation.